Graphmasters/safedown/README.md

     // The shutdown actions are initialised and Shutdown is
     // deferred.
 This ensures that the shutdown actions are
-    // always run and that the main block the main from
+    // always run and that the main is blocked from
     // finishing until the shutdown process is complete. sa := safedown.NewShutdownActions(safedown.FirstInLastDone, syscall.SIGTERM, syscall.SIGINT)
     defer sa.Shutdown()